phi-go/rfcs/text/0000-explicit-tail-calls.md

 [tail-call-elimination]: #tail-call-elimination

 Rust supports a way to guarantee tail call elimination (TCE) for function calls using the `become` keyword.
-If TCE is requested for a call the called function will reuse the stack frame of the calling function, assuming all requirements are fulfilled.
+If TCE is requested for a call, the called function will reuse the stack frame of the calling function, assuming all requirements are fulfilled.
-Note that TCE can opportunistically also be performed by Rust using tail call optimization (TCO), this will cause TCE to be used if it is deemed to be "better" (as in faster, or smaller if optimizing for space).
+Note that TCE can opportunistically also be performed by Rust using tail call optimization (TCO); this will cause TCE to be used if it is deemed to be "better" (as in faster, or smaller if optimizing for space).

-TCE is interesting for two groups of programmers: Those that want to use recursive algorithms, which can overflow the stack if the stack frame is not reused; and those that want to create highly optimized code as creating new stack frames can be expensive.
+TCE is interesting for two groups of programmers: those that want to use recursive algorithms, which can overflow the stack if the stack frame is not reused; and those that want to create highly optimized code as creating new stack frames can be expensive.